zy12aaf168/lm-lab-async-await-javascript/docs/exercise001.md

 ## Consuming the Promise

-Most of what we do with Promises isn't _writing_ them ourselves, so we rarely have to create a function that returns a Promise and either resolves or rejects.
+Most of what we do with Promises isn't _writing_ them ourselves, so we rarely have to create a function like this, which creates a Promise object and either resolves or rejects.
 Most of the time we'll be _consuming_ Promises - i.e. using libraries that return Promises to us.
 A common example of this is `fetch`, the API for making HTTP requests.

 So let's practice consuming this mock Promise.